Slide Decks on Bipolar Disorder

 Download Illustrations & Figures on Bipolar Disorder

 The treatment of Bipolar Disorder (BD) involves acute treatment, which alleviates the immediate symptoms and is continued into maintenance treatment, which aims to prevent the recurrence of mood disturbances.
 Download and use our free images illustrating various aspects of BD.
-These are some of the selected images.
-You can access all the images on BD via the button below.
+You can access all the images on BD via the button below:

 Some people with bipolar disorder can experience many relapses of mood episodes in the course of their illness.